 Is It Possible For Someone To Not Realize The Seriousness Of The Cyber Crime They Have Committed?

 This is a possibility.
-There are occasions where a person contacts someone, and says they owes that person some money, but they are going have one of their customers pay the person instead.
+There are occasions where a person contacts someone and says they owe that person some money, but they are going to have one of their customers pay the person instead.
 They then ask if their “customer” can send a check for that amount.
-The person takes the check, not realizing it is a craigslist scam that their friends are involved in, and accepts the money.
+The person takes the check, not realizing it is a craigslist scam that their friends are involved in and accepts the money.
 They convert it into money for someone else so they get involved in anything from cybercrime to money laundering to fraud that they had no intention of being involved in.
-There are also people who are accused of these crimes who did not do anything which would be seen as morally culpable or deserving of time, but it can be interpreted as a criminal offense.
+There are also people who are accused of these crimes who did not do anything that would be seen as morally culpable or deserving of time, but it can be interpreted as a criminal offense.

-I had a client who was involved with mortgages at F H A mortgages who sold his business to people online who he had never met before, and turned over the business bank accounts.
+I had a client involved with mortgages at FHA mortgages, who sold his business to people online whom he had never met before, and turned over the business bank accounts.
 They said they would cut him a check from the company’s finances.
-They cut him a check and he took it to a check cashing place to cash it.
+They cut him a check, and he took it to a check cashing place to cash it.
 He got paid the money and then the check bounced.
 He had just sold his company.
-They took all the money out of the account, and wrote him a faulty check to pay for the company, and now he is charged with check fraud and passing bad checks.
-There are just people out there who from the moment they wake up till the moment they go to sleep, are thinking about ways to take money from other people, and sometimes other people unwittingly get caught up in that.
+They took all the money out of the account and wrote him a faulty check to pay for the company, and now he is charged with check fraud and passing bad checks.
+There are just people out there whom from the moment they wake up till the moment they go to sleep are thinking about ways to take money from other people, and sometimes other people unwittingly get caught up in that.

-For more information on Theft Charges, a free initial consultation is your best next step.
-Get the information and legal answers you’re seeking by calling (908) 210-9755 today.
+For more information on theft charges, a free initial consultation is your best next step.
+Get the information and legal answers you’re seeking by calling 908-643-7005 today.